alxsoares/ctfs/hitcon_quals_2015/simpleCrypto/README.md

 It comes as a simple ruby/sinatra web application that asks you to login, creates a session cookie and then check if there's a flag "admin:true" in your cookie.
 There's no login per se, just a session cookie oracle.

 ## Principles of the attack
-The cryptography being used for the sessions cookie is a flavor of AES used a CFB mode.
+The cryptography being used for the sessions cookie is a flavor of AES used in CFB mode.

 Looking at the size of the IV (initialization vector) we are dealing with a 128 bits version of AES (ie a block is 16 bytes).

  As a super quick refresher, the AES cipher primitive works on block of data, here 16 bytes at the time, the *mode* (here CFB) is basically telling how you how to expand that behaviour to a stream of data longer than 16 bytes.
 Looking at wikipedia ([CFB mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Feedback_.28CFB.29)) one can see how CFB works : you cipher the IV, xor the first 16 bytes of plain text with the ciphered xor; it gives you the first 16 bytes of ciphertext and also what's going to get feed in the ciphering primitive for the next 16 bytes block, and so on.

 The flaw in this implementation is somewhat obvious: there's no verification of the integrity of the session cookie (no signature, HMAC, etc.) and basically the CFB mode generates a stream of pseudo-random bytes that are being xored to the plaintext.
 However, if you know the plain text being ciphered, a simple xor can modify it to whatever you want; the modification you made will propagate to the next block (as the cipher text is used to generate the next 16 pseudo-random bytes) but that's pretty much it.

 ## The attack